 - Combs & brushes

-- Products containing sulfates, non-water soluble silicones, alcohol and fragrance
+- Products containing sulfates, non-water soluble silicones, waxes, non-natural oils, damaging alcohols and fragrance (here’s a list)

 - Rinse hair with water and apply a ‘cleansing conditioner’ (cowash) in replacement of a shampoo.
-A lot of scalp scrubbing must be carried out before rinsing off.
+This can be pretty much any CG-friendly conditioner.
+A lot of scalp scrubbing must be carried out to clean the hair before rinsing off.

-- Wrap hair in a t-shirt or microfibre towel for 5-10 minutes.
+- Wrap hair (plop) in a t-shirt or microfibre towel for 5-10 minutes.

-- Scrunch hair upwards using your hands and leave to air dry.
-Some people prefer to use a diffuser with a silicone-free heat protector.
+- Gently crunch hair upwards using your hands and leave to air dry.
+Some people prefer to use a diffuser (search ‘The Pixie Method’) with a silicone-free heat protector.

 A strong emphasis is placed on trial and error with methods and products to find out what works best for your curly hair.

 The Curly Girl method does get more complicated with various recommended tips and tricks.
-Once you have got to grips with the basics you can start to incorporate some more frizz fighting techniques.
+Once you have got to grips with the basics you can start to incorporate some more frizz fighting, curlifying techniques.

 A few more tips: